Hello! Welcome!

 During and much more after my studies, my core guiding thread had remained the same, but grown much thicker and stronger.
 Trying to understand my own experience – to truly turn inward, instead of dwelling in the fog and blindly reaching outward.
 To enter into as direct and deep contact as possible with myself, subsequently with others.

-Professionally, I ended up in a different direction.
+Professionally, I thus ended in a different direction.
 Worked on several shorter jobs, with lots of challenges, mistakes, learning, getting a lot out of each one.
-My work experience is mainly in the field of recruitment, i.e. finding, evaluating and acquiring talent / candidates.
+My work experience is mainly in the field of recruitment, i.e. finding, evaluating and acquiring talent / candidates for vacant job opportunities.

-Therefore, I tried to fulfill my aspiration in many other ways - investigating, examining my own experience, attending education and courses, projects, volunteering.
+I tried to fulfill my aspiration in other ways during this time - examining my own experience, attending educations and courses, studying, volunteering...

 Continuous reading, educating, studying and investigating started ever increasingly translating in direct reflecting upon my personal experience, circumstances and events - my own "human situation".